MultiPaper/MultiPaper/README.md

         - For convenience, it can also run as a BungeeCord plugin

 - Every server has a copy of every player on the server
-    - Players that are on different servers are SharedPlayers
+    - Players that are on different servers are ExternalPlayers
-- SharedPlayers do not load chunks, but can receive packets if there's another player nearby to load the chunks, and forwards these packets to the SharedPlayer's server so that they are sent to the real player
+- ExternalPlayers do not load chunks, but can receive packets if there's another player nearby to load the chunks, and forwards these packets to the ExternalPlayer's server so that they are sent to the real player
 - Servers do not send packets for chunks that they are not ticking

 Setting up MultiPaper